Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • GRECO in the Modern Explanatory Dictionary, TSB:

-• BYZANTINE in the Explanatory Dictionary of Efremova:
+• BYZANTINE in Ephraim's Explanatory Dictionary:

 • THEODOR OF BYZANTINE

-Open Orthodox Encyclopedia "TREE".
+Open Orthodox encyclopedia "TREE".
 Paul of Byzantium (+ c.
 270 - 275), martyr.
-Commemorated June 3rd.
+Memory June 3.
 Suffered for...

 • LEONTIUS OF BYZANTINE in the Encyclopedic Dictionary of Brockhaus and Euphron:

 Contents: Byzantium? the colony. ?
 Byzantine Empire. ?
 Byzantine literature. ?
 Byzantine law. ?
 Byzantine art. ?
 Byzantine coin.
-Byzantium ...
+Byzantium...

 • EL GRECO in Collier's Dictionary:

 (El Greco) (c.
-1541-1614), a Spanish artist of Greek origin, was born on the island of Crete, which was at that time under the rule of Venice; his …
+1541-1614), Spanish artist of Greek origin, was born on the island of Crete, which was at that time under the rule of Venice; his …

 • SPAS (HONEY, APPLE, NUT) in the Dictionary of Rites and Sacraments:

-• FERRARO FLORENTINE CATHEDRAL in the Orthodox Encyclopedia Tree:
+• FERRARO-FLORENTINE CATHEDRAL in the Orthodox Encyclopedia Tree:

 • UNION in the Orthodox Encyclopedia Tree:

-Open Orthodox Encyclopedia "TREE".
+Open Orthodox encyclopedia "TREE".
 Attention, this article is not finished yet and contains only part of the necessary information.
 Union (church; lat. unio ...

-Open Orthodox Encyclopedia "TREE".
-Stefan Urosh III, Dechansky (1285 - 1331), King of Serbia, great martyr.
+Open Orthodox encyclopedia "TREE".
+Stefan Uros III, Decani (1285 - 1331), King of Serbia, great martyr.
 Memory …

 • SPASSKY ANATOLY ALEKSEEVICH in the Orthodox Encyclopedia Tree: